They are natural chemical compounds that the pancreas secretes and whose function is to break down proteins, fats, and carbohydrates.

 Side effects can include high or low blood sugar, stomach pain, abnormal bowel movements, gas, headache, or dizziness.

-Taking prescription pancreatic enzyme products in amounts greater than prescribed is not safe.
+I am taking prescription pancreatic enzyme products in amounts more significant than prescribed is not safe.

-Higher doses can increase your chance of having a certain rare bowel disorder.
+Higher doses can increase your chance of having a specific rare bowel disorder.

 Cautions and warnings